-SARS-CoV-2 transmission in schools is largely influenced by disease incidence in the community and evidence from the 2020-2021 school year suggests Pre K-12 schools can safely open for in-person instruction when layered prevention strategies are implemented.
-Decisions around the implementation of layered prevention strategies in the school community are made collaboratively by local public health officials and school administrators.
-Factors that are considered include:
+SARS-CoV-2 transmission in K-12 schools is largely influenced by disease incidence in the community and evidence from the 2020-2021 school year suggests K-12 schools can safely open for in-person instruction when layered prevention strategies are implemented.
+Decisions around the implementation of layered prevention strategies in the school community should be made collaboratively by local public health officials and school administrators.
+Factors that should be considered include:

-- Level of community transmission of COVID-19 and occurrence of outbreaks in the school or community. - COVID-19 vaccination coverage in the community and among students, teachers, and staff. - Ages of children served by the schools and associated social and behavioral factors that may affect the risk of transmission and feasibility of different prevention strategies.
+- Level of community transmission of COVID-19 and occurrence of outbreaks in the school or community. - COVID-19 vaccination coverage in the community and among students, teachers, and staff. - Frequency and use of a SARS-CoV-2 testing screening program for students, teachers, and staff who are not fully vaccinated. - Ages of children served by the schools and associated social and behavioral factors that may affect the risk of transmission and feasibility of different prevention strategies.

 Full implementation of all layers of protection is recommended when sustained incidence of COVID-19 in a community is substantial or high (orange or red).
-Continue clear communication on recommended strategies and anticipated changes in plans.
+If any of the prevention strategies are removed for a school based on local conditions, they should be removed one at a time and increases in COVID-19 cases should be closely monitored.
+Schools should clearly communicate their strategies and anticipated changes in plans. community.
 The recommended layered prevention strategies include: